coolwanglu/pdf2htmlEX/test/README.md

   - One page only, unless the test case is about multiple pages.
   - Grayscale only, unless the test case is about colors.
   - Remove unnecessary elements.
-  - Set proper parameters for cropping in `wkhtml2image_args`.
 - [Optional] Include the source files that the PDF file is generated from.